 nominations including 450 for the coveted Stage Award — we brought together the very best of female and non-binary comedy talent for one unforgettable evening.

-From big laughs to breakout moments, this year’s Awards were a powerful reminder
+From big laughs to breakout moments, this year’s Awards were a powerful reminder of why Funny Women continues to champion originality, diversity and the future of comedy.

 Here’s the roll call of all our winners and runners up for this year.